JanStrauss/Buildr/README.md

 gives the location of the block beneath the player

 ####/undo command
-allows the user to undo the lastest (20) actions of the treecutter, wallbuilder and airfloor tools
+allows the user to undo his latest actions performed with the treecutter, wallbuilder or airfloor tool.

 COMMANDS: